Dear Premier Andrews,

 Elders are held in high regard by First Peoples and are a key part of their law system.
 The February 2016 Self Determination forum, organised by the Victorian Government, and many subsequent community forums have decided unanimously that an Elders Council must be established as part of any Treaty process.

 If elections are held for the Aboriginal Representative Body, they must be free from the influences of money, political power and corporations.
 Where every Aboriginal Victorian, regardless of wealth or affiliation with a political party can stand on an equal footing with other candidates and be elected by their communities or Clans.

 Australian First Peoples are the oldest surviving ancient culture in the world but a full account of the true history of Australia is yet to be told.
 In order for the wider Victorian community to fully understand the need for Treaties and for the Treaty process to achieve justice and true healing and harmony between the peoples now living on this land, there must be an opportunity for the stories and true histories to be revealed.

 Can you help the Clans?

-Clan Elders from all across Victoria need financial support to come together and establish a council for Treaty advancement, and they need to do this SOON, because the government are moving quickly.
+Clan Elders from all across Victoria need financial support to come together and claim their rightful seat at the Treaty negotiations table.
 They know their people best, and you can help!